HaiyangXu/trunkclub.github.io/source/_posts/2014-10-18-brunch-with-panache-0-dot-9-0-released.md

 - Provides a Hapi server.
 If it's [good enough for Black Friday](http://thechangelog.com/116/), it's good enough for us.
 - Use the Scaffold generator to quickly create boilerplate views, templates, models, controllers and routing.
 - Fixes a bug in the `server:dev` and `server:prod` Jake tasks.
-- `npm start` now complies the app for `--production` and runs with Hapi while watching for changes
+- `npm start` now complies the app for `--production` and runs with Hapi while watching for changes.
-- You can now add Swag for use with Handlebars by simply typing `jake add:swag` following an `npm install`
+- You can now add Swag for use with Handlebars by simply typing `jake add:swag` following an `npm install`.
 - Some issues with the Karma test runner have been fixed up, so `jake test:all` works like a charm.
 - Browser Detect added.
 Now unit tests run not just thru [PhantomJS](http://phantomjs.org/), but all system-detected browsers.